Daniel Bryan

 $80M

-John Cena's $80M fortune is 5x Daniel Bryan's $16M—the difference between staying in the ring and conquering Hollywood.
+John Cena's $80M empire is 5x Daniel Bryan's $16M fortune—the difference between conquering Hollywood and staying loyal to the ring.

 Daniel Bryan's Revenue